churchlab/millstone/README.md

 *NOTE:* Be sure to make local db config changes in `conf/local_settings.py`.

 In order to run tests with Postgres, your user will need CREATE permissions.
+Otherwise you might get an error creating a database.
 You can grant these by logging into the Posgres shell and running:

     ALTER USER django CREATEDB;